 NOTE: Includes direct, indirect, and induced impacts.
 Gross impact on Virginia's economy is used to calculate impact per \$1 million in incentive awards.
 This is consistent with how the economic development research literature typically calculates these impacts.
 (See Appendix O [online only] for detailed results on total impact of the incentives, impact of raising income taxes by the amount of the incentives [opportunity cost], and revenue generated by source.)
-Includes only those VCEDA projects funded with refundable coal tax credits (a subset of VCEDA projects) between FY10 and FY18.
-See Appendix F for information on VCEDA projects funded with refundable coal tax credit amounts.
+Estimates for VCEDA are related to projects funded with refundable coal tax credit amounts.

 The economic benefits of the coal tax credits are negligible compared with the economic benefits of other incentives, when benefits are assessed per \$1 million spent on the incentives.
-Overall, Virginia's economic development incentives are estimated to
+Overall, Virginia's economic development incentives are estimated to collectively generate 35 jobs, \$5.1 million in Virginia GDP, and \$3.2 million in income per \$1 million spent on incentives.
+(See Economic Development Incentives 2018, JLARC